-The sage-grouse population in Washington is small and would not expected to persist indefinitely at its current size.
-A breeding population of about 1,017 sage-grouse remain in Washington, with about 385 birds on the YTC, and 632 birds located in Douglas County.
+The sage-grouse population in Washington is small and is not expected to persist indefinitely at its current size.
+A breeding population of about 1,011 sage-grouse remains in Washington, with about 387 birds on the YTC and 624 birds located in Douglas and Grant Counties.
 These estimates are based on lek counts of males and are likely underestimates due to negative biases inherent to the technique.
-Nonetheless, the two populations seem to be isolated and small and have lost genetic diversity.
-Aside from the emerging threat of West Nile Virus, the principal factor affecting population size and health of sage-grouse in Washington is the extent, distribution and quality of habitat.
+Nonetheless, the two populations seem to be small, isolated, and have lost genetic diversity.
+It is not clear if the populations have stabilized in the last few years, or if the general decline of the last 40 years is continuing.
+The principal factors affecting population size and health of sage-grouse in Washington are the extent, distribution, and quality of habitat.
 About half of the original shrub-steppe habitat in Washington has been converted to other uses, and only about half of the remaining habitat has adequate shrub cover for sage grouse.
 The areas converted were predominantly those with deep loam soils that typically are the most productive for both wildlife and crops.
 The remaining shrub-steppe is fragmented and often has shallow soil or steeper slopes, and much was seriously degraded by historical over-grazing by livestock.
-Habitat continues to be lost and fragmented by agricultural conversion and development, and wind farms threaten to render suitable habitat unusable for nesting by sage-grouse.
-The biggest threat to the remaining sage-grouse in Washington is loss of sagebrush that results from wildfires.
-Wildfires kill sagebrush, and repeated fires can result in an annual grassland of cheatgrass that burns frequently and has very little value to sage-grouse and other wildlife.
-Maintaining a population of sage-grouse in Washington will depend on protecting remaining habitat, restoring degraded habitat, and re-establishing populations outside their current range.
+Habitat continues to be lost and fragmented by agricultural conversion and development.
+Wind farms threaten to render suitable habitat unusable for nesting by sage-grouse.
+The biggest immediate threat to the remaining sage-grouse in Washington is loss of sagebrush from wildfires.
+Wildfires kill sagebrush, and repeated fires can result in an annual grassland of cheatgrass that burns frequently and has little value to sage-grouse and other wildlife.